-The participants as border people.

-In a seminal contribution, Martínez (1994) classified the diverse national and transnational dwellers of the U.S.-Mexico borderlands (Mexican, Mexican-American, and Anglo-American alike) into an array of social types.
-However, the participants in this study did not fit neatly into these categories, and most (if not all) of the participants had been different kinds of border people throughout their lives.
-Some students who had been “binational consumers” or even “Mexican uniculturalists” during their childhood and adolescence found themselves becoming profoundly bicultural and binational as their “sources of cultural and lifestyle orientation,” in Martínez’s words, shifted along with their movement across the border.
-By contrast, other students, who were crossing less frequently than before, lamented the loss of their bicultural, binational childhood milieu, calling attention to the ways in which family life and relationships had been disrupted by violence and changes in immigration and border enforcement.

-A look at Table 1 reveals common trajectories in each of the three sub-groups, in terms of how participants’ mobility changed over time – though, of course, there are exceptions, and individual life trajectories do not always proceed in linear ways.
+Table 1 reveals common trajectories in each of the three sub-groups, in terms of how participants’ mobility changed over time – though, of course, there are exceptions, and individual life trajectories do not always proceed in linear ways.
 Most of the participants’ lives had become more U.S.-centric due to recent changes in cross-border mobility, whether they were crossing more or less often.
-In general, Group 1 participants’ lives had become Brownsville-centric as they started crossing more frequently and spending more time in the U.S., despite continuing to live in Mexico.
-Many Group 2 participants had started commuting to the university from Matamoros but then moved to Brownsville; thus, they were crossing less frequently while also spending more time in the U.S. Group 3 participants, by and large, had spent time on both sides of border as children but gradually came to spend more and more time in U.S.; in general, they were crossing less frequently than they had as children or adolescents.
+In general, Group One participants’ lives had become Brownsville-centric as they started crossing more frequently and spending more time in the U.S., despite continuing to live in Mexico.
+Many Group Two participants had started commuting to the university from Matamoros but then moved to Brownsville; thus, they were crossing less frequently while also spending more time in the U.S. Group Three participants, by and large, had spent time on both sides of border as children but gradually came to spend more and more time in U.S.; in general, they were crossing less frequently than they had as children or adolescents.

 Data Analysis